LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 components.

-For such problems, LSRKStep provides variable-step, adaptive, :index:`Runge--Kutta methods`, corresponding to algorithms of the folowing forms:
+For such problems, LSRKStep provides variable-step, adaptive, :index:`Runge--Kutta methods`, corresponding to algorithms of the following forms:

 The RKC and RKL methods in ARKODE have the form